octopus-db/documentation/docs/source/usage.rst

 .. image:: ./img/wfsQGIS_fig1.png
    :width: 750px

-3. Name the new connection (e.g., ‘OCTOPUS’) and insert the link http://geoserver.octopusdata.org/geoserver/wfs in the URL field.
+3. Name the new connection (e.g., 'OCTOPUS') and insert the link http://geoserver.octopusdata.org/geoserver/wfs in the URL field.
 Click OK.
 All available OCTOPUS collections will appear in the Browser pane once a connection is established

 .. image:: ./img/wfsQGIS_fig2.png
    :width: 600px